-Hytera and HYT are the trademark or registered trademark of Hytera Communications trademarks and product names.
+Hytera is the trademark or registered trademark of Hytera Communications Corporation Limited (the Company) in the People's Republic of China (PRC) and/or other countries or areas.
+The Company retains the ownership of its trademarks and product names.
 All other trademarks and/or product names that may be used in this manual are properties of their respective owners.